Esphome based Immich digital photo frame https://jtenniswood.github.io/espframe/

 • A supported Guition ESP32-P4 touchscreen

-• A USB-C data cable
+• A USB-C data cable, not a charge-only cable

 • Chrome or Edge on a desktop computer